-St Bartholomew's C of E Primary School recognise the importance of ongoing staff training and development to keep staff aware of emerging issues and keeping the ethos of safeguarding high.
+St Peter's CE Primary School recognise the importance of ongoing staff training and development to keep staff aware of emerging issues and keeping the ethos of safeguarding high.
 Everybody has a role to play in safeguarding our children and we strive to ensure all staff are well informed and know what to do if they have any concerns.
 Staff members, governors and volunteers will undergo safeguarding and child protection training at induction, which will be updated on a regular basis and/or whenever there is a change in legislation.